Lap Band

 How Does a Lap Band Work?

 A Lap Band works by creating a very small pouch at the top of the stomach.
-This pouch can only hold 1/2 cup of food.
+This pouch can only hold a 1/2 cup of food.

 In contrast, the stomach can hold six cups of food.
 The gastric band slows the passage of food from the upper portion of the stomach to the lower portion of the stomach, and this allows the brain to get the message that the stomach is full.